Reznik070/Test-Shop/README.md

 # Test-Shop
 # Mock_Scripts
-# Scripts should be run using Pycharm; All Api's for testing frameworks such as BDD,DDT,Python e.t.c. should be installed via File > Settings > Project interpreter
+# Scripts should be run using Pycharm; python, selenium, pip pycharm Api's should be installed via File > Settings > Project interpreter > +